roryp/azure-java-inference-demo/README.md

 }
 ```

-**Key Takeaways:**

-- The endpoint is optimized for rapid responses using GPU acceleration.
-- The synchronous nature is ideal when the complete inference result is needed before proceeding.
-- Environment variables ensure security and separation of configuration from code.

-#### **Streaming Chat Application**
+### **Streaming Chat Application**

-For interactive applications, the streaming approach processes the output in real time as it’s generated.
-This technique leverages chunked transfer encoding and Java’s InputStream processing.
+For interactive applications, streaming the response as it is generated greatly reduces perceived latency.
+This sample reads the response in chunks:

 ```java
 package com.example;